-With a wide range of varieties available in New Zealand, there’s a geranium to suit any garden with a great range of colours, shapes and styles.
+With more than 300 varieties in Australia, there's a geranium to suit any garden with a great range of colours, shapes and styles.
 Most geraniums are low spreading plants, with hairy, hand-shaped leaves.
 In spring, they bloom into colours ranging from red, white, pink, salmon to dark purple and even black.

 How to grow geraniums

 How much sun do they need?

 Geraniums need at least six hours of sun each day, but also like being shaded from temperatures over 30 degrees.
 The best spot for them is in a well-drained garden bed.
 They also grow well in pots or in hanging baskets.
 Choose a potting mix, with equal amounts soil, peat moss and perlite and they will thrive.

 Pruning geraniums will help to promote new growth and allow them to thicken up.
 Cut them back by a third in March or April for an impressive spring bloom.

 How often should you water geraniums?